httpwg/http-extensions/README.md

 ## Draft HTTP Extension Specifications

 This is the working area for the [IETF HTTP Working Group](https://httpwg.github.io/) draft extensions.
-See [our contribution guidelines](CONTRIBUTING.md) for information about how to participate.
+See also the [core HTTP specifications](https://github.com/httpwg/http-core/) and [our contribution guidelines](CONTRIBUTING.md) for information about how to participate.

 **Be aware that all contributions to our work fall under the "NOTE WELL" terms therein.**